stainless-api/stl-api/docs/docs/endpoints.md

 of the parsed `path`, `query`, and `body` parameters squashed together, a `context` object, and should return or resolve to a raw response to be parsed by the `response` schema.

-The `params`, `context` and return types will be automatically mapped from the request and response schemas.
+The `params`, `context` and return types will be automatically mapped from the request and response types.

+## Types
+`stl.types` is a helper that enables generating rich, validating schemas for the parameter and response types of the endpoint.
+After running the `@stl-api` CLI, these type definitions are converted into Zod schemas, which are used to validate endpoint parameters.
+If parameters fail to validate against the generated schema, the endpoint responds with a detailed error message.
+For more information about the CLI, visit its [dedicated page](/stl/cli).

+`stl.types` accepts one type parameter, which is used to specify the types of the parameters accepted by the endpoint, as well as the type of its response.
+In order to provide these parameters, these fields can be passed as properties of the type parameter:

+### `response`

+The type of the HTTP response.

+### `path`

+The type for the path parameters.

+### `query`

+The type for the query (search) parameters.

+### `body`

+The type for the request body parameters.

 ## Error handling